AdobeDocs/experience-platform.en/help/destinations/catalog/crm/outreach.md

 The [!DNL Outreach] API has a rate limit of 10,000 requests per hour per user.
 If you reach this limit you will receive a `429` response with the following message: `You have exceeded your permitted rate limit of 10,000; please try again at 2017-01-01T00:00:00.`.

-If you received this message, you must update your segment export schedule to conform to the rate threshold.
+If you received this message, you must update your audience export schedule to conform to the rate threshold.

 Refer to the [[!DNL Outreach] documentation](https://api.outreach.io/api/v2/docs#rate-limiting) for additional details.